ANNUAL PART D OPEN ENROLLMENT IS OCTOBER 15 - DECEMBER 7

 NEW MEDICARE CARDS – What You Need to Know

-Here are some important points from CMS about your Medicare card and new number which you will receive
+Here are some important points from CMS about your Medicare card and new number which Missouri recipients should have received by now.

-Here is a presentation prepared by CMS about the new Medicare card and number recipients will receive this year.
+Here is a presentation prepared by CMS about the new Medicare card and number.

 Check now to make sure your mailing address is up to date.
 Call Social Security or visit their website to update your address if you need to do so, at 1-800-772-1213 or ssa.gov/myaccount

 Be aware that nobody from Social Security will EVER call you about your new Medicare card or ask for personal or private information in order for you to get your new card and number.

 The Railroad Retirement Board will issue new cards to RRB beneficiaries.
 Those cards will have the RRB logo, but you cannot tell from looking at the new Medicare number if it’s for a RRB beneficiary.